 All chaperones who supervise students overnight must have a background check performed before the event.
 If a chaperone shares a hotel room or other lodging with students, the chaperone may not share a bed with a student unless the student is the chaperone's child.
 Chaperones may only provide overnight supervision to students of the same gender as the chaperone.
-Chaperones may not be in a hotel room alone with a student unless the student is the chaperone's child.
+Chaperones may not be in a hotel room alone with a student unless the student is the student is the student is the chaperone's child.